-Collective Approach: we're committed to working collaboratively to increase the reach, efficiency and effectiveness of RI.
+Collective Approach: we are committed to working collaboratively to increase the reach, efficiency and effectiveness of RI.
 We work with a host of like-minded partner funds, service providers and related organisations striving to attain best practice in the industry and to improve industry standards.
-A list of our collaborative partners and their roles are available on our website www.lpf.org.uk.
+A list of our collaborative partners and their roles are available within Our Stewardship Report on our website www.lpf.org.uk.